Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

 \subsection{Field equations, exact solution, and horizon structure}

-We consider static and spherically symmetric black hole geometries arising from Einstein gravity coupled simultaneously to a Kalb-Ramond (KR) three-form condensate and ModMax nonlinear electrodynamics.
-This framework combines Lorentz symmetry breaking (LSB) effects of string-theoretic origin with the unique conformally invariant deformation of Maxwell theory \cite{Sekhmani:2025epe,Bandos:2020jsw,Kruglov:2022bhx}.
+We consider static and spherically symmetric BH geometries arising from Einstein gravity coupled simultaneously to a KR three-form condensate and ModMax NED.
+This framework combines LSB effects of string-theoretic origin with the conformally invariant deformation of Maxwell theory \cite{Sekhmani:2025epe,Bandos:2020jsw,Kruglov:2022bhx}.
 Owing to spherical symmetry, the spacetime metric can be written in the standard form

 where all geometric information is encoded in the lapse function $f(r)$, which captures both the KR-induced vacuum deformation and the nonlinear electromagnetic corrections \cite{Liu:2024oas,Duan:2023gng}.
 The Einstein equations, supplemented by the modified Maxwell sector, reduce to a single ordinary differential equation for $f(r)$.